-Get the 49" Samsung CRG9 ultra-wide for £300 off today
+Get the 49-in Samsung CRG9 ultrawide for £300 off today

 Except there are no gaming monitors available for £400 that also have a DisplayHDR 1000 certification - not a single one.
 The best you'll find are DisplayHDR 600 monitors, but these tend to be 4K 60Hz screens without local dimming - bit of a nightmare and not really in the same ballpark.
 So: yes, lots of money to spend on a monitor, but you do get something quite unique in return.

-If you're after a single monitor that can do it all, from crushing spreadsheets to experiencing the best ultra-wide games on the planet, then this £799 49" absolute unit could be just what you're looking for.
+If you're after a single monitor that can do it all, from crushing spreadsheets to experiencing the best ultrawide games on the planet, then this £799 49" absolute unit could be just what you're looking for.
 Just make sure your desk can take it!